chrisbouas/DFA-Creator/README.md

 # DFA-Creator
-A simple program to create DFAs
+A simple program to create DFAs and test them

 Currently, only strings containing 'a's and 'b's are supported